Programming-Systems-Lab/4156-Miniproject-2024-Students-Java/README.md

 I wish you the best of luck in completing this and any and all future endeavors you have!

+One last addition, you'll need to clone the repo in intellij and then open the individualproject folder directly in order for things to work out.

 Best wishes,

 Griffin N